 Health Sciences Faculty

-Kellie Huxel Bliven, Ph.D., ATC - Curriculum Vitae
+Dr. Kellie C. Huxel Bliven, Ph.D., ATC - Curriculum Vitae

 Dr. Kellie C. Huxel Bliven, is an associate professor in the Human Movement Program within the Department of Interdisciplinary Health Sciences at ATSU.
 Dr. Bliven also teaches seminar and upper extremity orthopedic courses and is involved in thesis advising within the Athletic Training Program.
-From 2008 to 2011, Dr. Bliven taught Anatomy within ASHS for residential programs, including audiology, physician assistant, occupational therapy, and dental.
-Prior to her appointment at ATSU in 2008, Dr. Bliven was a faculty in the Athletic Training Department at Indiana State University.
-Dr. Bliven was recently awarded the “2011 Scholar of the Year Award” within ASHS for her research, which is related to the role of the sensorimotor system in maintaining functional joint stability at the shoulder.
+From 2008 to 2011, Dr. Bliven taught Anatomy within ASHS for residential programs.
+Prior to her appointment at ATSU, Dr. Bliven was a faculty in the Athletic Training Department at Indiana State University.
+Dr. Bliven was awarded the “2011 Scholar of the Year Award” within ASHS for her research, which is related to the role of the sensorimotor system in maintaining functional joint stability at the shoulder.
 Her research interests include dynamic restraint of the shoulder, examining shoulder adaptations and injuries as a result of overhead activities in youth, upper extremity muscle activation during rehabilitation exercises, and collaborative work examining clinical outcomes in adolescent and overhead athletes.
 In addition to serving as the Vice-Chair of ATSU’s Institutional Review Board – Arizona and several other institutional committees, Dr. Bliven serves as the associate editor for the Journal of Sport Rehabilitation, Chair of the Research Committee for the American Society of Shoulder and Elbow Therapists, is a member of the BOC’s exam development committee, and is a reviewer for various peer-review journals.
 She is also actively involved in local community organizations, primarily focusing on service to women and children.
 Dr. Bliven received her B.A. degree in biology and physical education from Denison University in Granville, OH; M.S. degree in kinesiology from Indiana University in Bloomington, IN; and Ph.D. degree in kinesiology with an athletic training emphasis from Temple University in Philadelphia, PA.
-She is married, lives in Mesa, AZ, and enjoys reading, home improvement projects, traveling, and outdoor activities.

 Dr. Lam is an Assistant Professor of Clinical Research within the Department of Interdisciplinary Health Sciences at A.T.
 Still University.
 He completed his bachelor of science degree in athletic training as well as his master of education degree in human movement at Boston University.
-He earned his doctor of science degree (Sc.D.) in rehabilitation sciences with a specialization in movement sciences from Boston University, where he investigated the coordination dynamics of human locomotion and pathological movement disorders associated with anterior cruciate ligament (ACL) reconstructive surgery and taught within the undergraduate athletic training program as a teaching fellow.
+He earned his doctor of science degree (Sc.D.) in rehabilitation sciences with a specialization in movement sciences from Boston University.
 Prior to becoming a faculty member, Dr. Lam completed a Post-Doctoral Research Fellowship within the Center for Clinical Outcome Studies at A.T.
-Still University that focused on healthcare outcomes assessment and evidence-based practice.
+Still University that focused on patient-oriented outcomes assessment and evidence-based practice.
 His current line of research revolves around the prevention and rehabilitation of lower extremity injuries, with a special emphasis on sport-related knee injuries in the adolescent population.
 He is specifically interested in assessing the clinical outcomes of ACL injuries as it relates to health-related quality of life patient and the comparative effectiveness of rehabilitation techniques.
-In addition to his faculty responsibilities, Dr. Lam serves as the Clinical Practice Site Coordinator for the Athletic Training Practice-Based Research Network (PBRN), where he oversees all aspects of education and training for clinicians across the country within the PBRN as well as the day-to-day function of the PBRN.
+In addition to his faculty responsibilities, Dr. Lam serves as the Director of Clinical Informatics for the Athletic Training Practice-Based Research Network (PBRN), where he oversees the day-to-day management of the relational database, supervises all aspects of education and training of clinicians, and acts as the liaison between the clinicians and administration of the AT-PBRN.
 Prior to attaining his doctoral degree, Dr. Lam practiced as a certified athletic trainer at Rutgers University – New Brunswick Campus (NJ), the Massachusetts Institute of Technology (MA), and Boston University (MA).

 R. Curtis Bay, Ph.D. - Curriculum Vitae